 Individuals who are positive for COVID-19 and do not require hospitalization for medical reasons can be self-isolated at home under public health follow-up if the home setting is appropriate.
 Public health is responsible for the contact tracing of all positive cases, and will require that individuals with significant contact self-isolate for a 14 day period.

-- Public Health Management of Cases and Contacts Document
+- Management of Cases and Contacts of COVID-19 in Ontario

 - COVID-19 Management of Positive Individuals in your Practice